LoyolaChicagoBooks/introcs-csharp/rst/sorting.rst

 to take place, which happens very quickly on most processors but still amounts to a significant cost.

-.. george, this next part is too little to convey anything.
-Wait until locality?
-	In systems programming, moving between the CPU and memory is relatively expensive to operations that happen on the CPU proper.
-You'll learn more about this topic in courses on systems programming and operating systems.

 There can be at most :math:`N \cdot \frac{N-1}{2}` inversions in the array.
 The maximum number of inversions occurs when the array is sorted in reverse order and has no equal elements.